 The Fear of Practice Going Wrong

 I should start by saying that many people involved in energy practices have brought entity attachment upon themselves, due to their bad intentions.
 A person like this isn’t in control of his mind, and yet he might attribute his abnormal state to “powerful energy.”
 But what has happened is that his body has been taken over by a foreign entity, and so he isn’t himself when he practices, and may stagger about, yelling and screaming.
 People get scared away when they see someone acting like that.
 And yet many individuals attribute their abnormal states to having strong energy.
 But they could hardly have real energy if that’s what they are doing.
 The altered states that they experience are lower ones, and at best have only physical benefits.
 And they are dangerous.
-If someone gets used to being that way, with his conscious mind never in control, it’s possible that his body will be controlled by his subconscious, by foreign energies, by entities that attach to him, or other things.
+If someone gets used to being that way, with his conscious mind never in control, it’s possible that his body will be controlled by his subconscious, by foreign energies or signals, by entities that attach to him, or other things.
 And they might even prompt him to do dangerous things.
 These episodes really do a disservice to energy practices more broadly.
 Problems like these stem from the person’s having had impure intentions and being driven by attachments to show off.
 It is not that these practices make people crazy.
 There may be people who have somehow assumed the title of this-or-that “master” and who buy into the idea, but the fact is that doing an energy practice will not make anyone crazy.
 People who have that idea often get it from fictional stories, like martial arts movies or books.
 You won’t find it anywhere in classical works or religious texts, if you feel compelled to check.
 And it is not something that will ever happen to you.

 There are actually several phenomena that tend to confuse people, and what I’ve been describing is one type.
 A person could go off track and bring on entity attachment, or seek to show off by using a supposedly higher “energy state,” and both of these involve impure states of mind.
 Some people even focus on getting psychic powers as they practice, or do practices that aren’t legitimate, and become accustomed to letting their minds go whenever they exercise.
-They lose all self-awareness and turn their bodies over to other beings or forces, like their subconscious or foreign energies, which make them act in bizarre ways.
+They lose all self-awareness and turn their bodies over to other beings or forces, like their subconscious or foreign energies or signals, which make them act in bizarre ways.
 They might leap out of a window or jump into a lake if those things tell them to.
 They relinquish their will to live and turn their bodies over to others.
 This isn’t the fault of the practices these people are doing, however; it’s that they have strayed from them.
 They started off by doing those things willfully, and eventually it turned into a bigger problem.
 Many people mistake being in a trance-like state for being a way of practice, when in reality it’s not, and it is going to have serious consequences.
 So any problems that follow shouldn’t be blamed on the practice itself, but on the attachments and intentions that got mixed into it.

 There is another scenario that confuses people.
 It’s when energy gets stuck or can’t pass through some place, such as the top of the head, and it frightens the person.
 This is more likely to happen in Daoist practice, where the human body is seen as a micro universe and a student will work on getting energy to move through its “gateways.”
 He may encounter energy stagnation issues, such as having his energy pool at a gateway if it fails to advance through it.
 This can happen at other places in the body, too, not only the head; it’s just that the top of the head is the most sensitive spot in the body.
 So, if energy ascends to the top of the head and is ready to gush down, yet the person can’t break through the gateway, his head will feel heavy or bloated, as if it were wrapped in a thick blanket of energy, or he may experience other similar things.
 But the basic kind of energy involved, called chi, doesn’t have any real effect on things or cause real issues for people; and it certainly won’t make them ill.
 So it’s a problem when people who don’t understand what is really happening make irresponsible and mystical-sounding remarks about it that confuse people.
 People then start believing that they might go crazy or get into trouble if energy gets stuck at the top of the head, and it scares them.